altunixon/wips/lns/altina_ln/ASP-126-Side_Story_part_2.md

 "That won’t do!"<br/>
 "Anyone who can’t do it can sound out.
 I can excuse him from training."<br/>
 Marion patted her chest in relief.<br/>
-The soldiers also showed an expression that says “Since you say so”.<br/>
+The soldiers also showed an expression that says "Since you say so".<br/>
 "You lots… really want to live your entire lives in a decadent way huh.
 You believe you won’t be treated harshly just because you’re weak soldiers.
 Even now, when the enemy might come this day and murder your entire family, you still can’t find the resolve to die for the cause.
 Retards!
 That’s why you lot are the worst unit.
 It has nothing to do with being recruits or old timer.
 It’s because of your wimpy nature!
 That’s why you all will die, every single one of you!"<br/>
 "What…!?"<br/>
 The faces of Marion and the soldiers turned green.<br/>